PaulSHahn/emacssetup/README.md

 *emacs* integration layer that is worth learning, and basic usage is fairy intuitive.

-# Layout
+# Repository Layout

-The *emacs.d* directory has several setup files.
+This *emacs.d* directory divides emacs setup into several files.
 At the top level, the *init.el* file contains only the most generic of *emacs* settings.
 In our setup, it's main purpose is to require other settings files, which live under the *custom* subdirectory.
 This lets us break out portions of setup code into bite-sized and purpose specific pieces, instead of having everything inside one large file.

-The following list shows each settings file and a brief description of what it does:
+The following list shows the settings files and a brief description of what they
+do:

 * **init.el:** Main configuration entry point.
 Sets the package repository (melpa).
 Specifies required packages and custom setup files that must be loaded.
 * **custom/setup-general.el:** Contains generic display setup.
 Examples of such would be: match parenthesis, don't show the tool bar, display the time, set the time zone, etc.